Prediction intervals for neural network models using weighted asymmetric loss functions: Introduction

 \section{Introduction}

 Neural network models are increasingly often used in prediction tasks, for example in weather~\cite{Liu2021}, water level~\cite{Zhang2015}, price~\cite{Duan2022}, electricity grid load~\cite{Rana2013}, ecology~\cite{Miok2018}, demographics~\cite{Werpachowska2018} or sales forecasting.
 However, their often cited weakness is that---in their vanilla form---they provide only point predictions.
-Meanwhile, their users are very often interested also in prediction intervals (PIs), that is, ranges $[l, u]$ containing the forecasted value with a given probability (e.g. 95\%).
+Meanwhile, many of their users are interested also in prediction intervals (PIs), that is, ranges $[l, u]$ containing forecasted values with a given probability (e.g.~95\%).